dannelara/binary_search_tree/README.md

 ```
 Note!
 In order to impelement these iterators a queue was impemented since
-a binary search tree node doesn't know about it's parent.
+a binary search tree node doesn't know about their parent nodes.
 ```

 Methods available: